 For each seed keyword, we initially perform a search query on YouTube and randomly select one video from the top ten results.
 Then, we obtain the recommendations of the video and select one randomly.
 We iterate with the same process until we reach ten hops, which constitutes the end of a single random walk.
 We repeat this operation for 100 random walks for each seed keyword, while at the same time classifying each video we visit, using our binary classifier.

 First, we group the random walks based on the keywords used to seed them.
 Fig.~\ref{fig:cumulative_percentage_disturbing_in_hops_classes} shows the cumulative percentage of inappropriate videos encountered at each hop of the random walks for Elsagate-related, sanitized Elsagate-related, and other child-related search keywords.
-We observe that, when using sanitized Elsagate-related keywords, we find at least one inappropriate video in 3.5\% of the walks, while for the other child-related keywords we find at least one inappropriate video in 1.3\% of the walks.
+We observe that, when using sanitized Elsagate-related keywords, we find at least one inappropriate video in $3.5\%$ of the walks, while for the other child-related keywords we find at least one inappropriate video in $1.3\%$ of the walks.
 We also observe that most of the inappropriate videos are found early in our random walks (i.e., at the first hop) and this number decreases as the number of hops increases.
-These findings highlight that the problem of inappropriate videos on YouTube emerges quite early when users' are browsing the platform starting from benign toddler-oriented search terms.
+These findings highlight that the problem of inappropriate videos on YouTube emerges quite early when users are browsing the platform starting from benign toddler-oriented search terms.

 Next, to assess whether our results change according to the content of the videos we use the k-means clustering algorithm~\cite{hartigan1979algorithm} to create clusters from all the seed keywords.
 Then, we manually inspect the clusters and associate a label to each cluster.
-For example, all seed keywords related to ``Peppa pig'' are grouped into one cluster and are assigned the label ``Peppa pig''.
-Table~\ref{tab:seed_keywords_clusters_details} summarizes the clusters and the number of seed keywords in each cluster.
+We create five clusters: 1) ``Elsa and Spiderman'' (24 keywords); 2) ``Peppa Pig'' (9 keywords); 3) ``Finger Family'' (6 keywords); 4) ``Minnie and Mickey mouse'' (5 keywords); and 5) ``Other Cartoon'' (11 keywords).
 Then, based on the clusters we group the random walks.
 Fig.~\ref{fig:cumulative_percentage_disturbing_in_hops_clusters} shows the cumulative percentage of inappropriate videos encountered at each hop for each cluster.
 We observe interesting differences across the clusters: specifically, we observe the higher percentages in the ``Elsa and Spiderman'' (3.2\%), and ``Peppa pig'' (2.9\%) cluster, whereas for the clusters ``finger family'' (1.0\%) and ``other cartoon'' (0.5\%) we observe a lower percentage of walks with inappropriate videos.
 Also, we find that most of the inappropriate videos are found in the beginning of the random walks in particular for the clusters ``Peppa pig'' (2.3\%) and ``Elsa and Spiderman'' (1.3\%) (see first hop in Fig.~\ref{fig:cumulative_percentage_disturbing_in_hops_clusters}).